Comrades Marathon: Negative Splits and Cheating

 -0.5640 0.0934 0.1630 0.1870 0.2540 1.7400

 The ratio field is a number between -1 and 1 which quantifies the time difference between first and second halves of the race.
-So, for example, if a runner took 4.5 hours for the first half and then 5.0 hours for the second half, his ratio would be 0.11111, indicating that he ran around 11% slower in the second half of the race.
+For example, if a runner took 4.5 hours for the first half and then 5.0 hours for the second half, his ratio would be 0.11111, indicating that he ran around 11% slower in the second half of the race.

 9.5 / 4.5 - 2